CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

 1. Navigate back to your VS Code, Open `before.html` file.

-1. In the **before-menu.css** file, Select the given code and press **Ctrl + i** to access the GitHub Copilot chat.
+1. In the **before.html** file, Select the given code and press **Ctrl + I** to access the GitHub Copilot chat.
 Provide the given prompt and press enter.

    ```
    Add a label to the selected code.